devnull-cz/c-prog-lang/modules/pointer-to-pointer.md

 # Pointer to a pointer

-We know that a pointer points to an object (unless its a `NULL` pointer or of type `void`), eg. an `int`.
+We know that a pointer points to an object (unless its a null pointer or of type `void`), e.g. an `int`.
 However, the object may be another address, i.e.  a pointer may point to another pointer.

 ```C
 int i = 13;